MicrosoftDocs/well-architected/well-architected/cost/checklist.md

 ## Optimization

 - Use reserved instances for stable, predictable workloads with no planned changes.
-Consider that you are committing to a specific Virtual Machine type in a particular Azure region.
+Consider that you're committing to a specific Virtual Machine type in a particular Azure region.

 - Use savings plans when you have dynamic workloads, while accommodating for planned or unplanned changes.
-Consider that with with savings plan you commit to a fixed hourly dollar amount collectively on compute services, globally.
+Consider that with savings plan you commit to a fixed hourly dollar amount collectively on compute services, globally.

 - Use tooling in Azure that provides recommendations on usage or cost optimization.
 For example, Azure Advisor or Azure cost analysis.